elliot-wasem/password-manager/README.md

 # password-manager

-This is a dmenu-driven password manager that will let you store and retrieve passwords.
+This is a rofi-driven password manager that will let you store and retrieve passwords.
 It will copy the password for your selected account to your clipboard.
 I make no guarantees about being cryptographically secure.
 I believe it is secure enough, but I'm waiting on expert opinion still.

 ## Setup

-As it is dmenu-driven, it depends on dmenu!
+As it is rofi-driven, it depends on rofi!
 Surprise!!!
 It also depends on xclip.

 Also, I've only tested it on Arch Linux.
-If you do not provide a script (as explained below), it defaults to `/usr/bin/dmenu`.
+If you do not provide a script (as explained below), it defaults to `/usr/bin/rofi`.

-This program requires at least the password file you wish to use/generate as an argument, with an optional argument pointing to a dmenu-wrapper script.
+This program requires at least the password file you wish to use/generate as an argument, with an optional argument pointing to a rofi-wrapper script.
 Please make it a shell script, I'm not sure this program could handle whatever other weird scripts you have cooked up and I don't feel like testing it as such.
-Please note, if your dmenu-wrapper script has a prompt built into it, my program will likely override that prompt.
+Please note, if your rofi-wrapper script has a prompt built into it, my program will likely override that prompt.

 ```
-Usage: ./password-manager <password file> [some-dmenu-wrapper.sh]
+Usage: ./password-manager <password file> [some-rofi-wrapper.sh]
 ```

 You will be greeted initially with a prompt to enter master password.
 If the file does not yet exist, this will become your master password!